kylimckee/RD-and-Rh30-Test/README.md

 ## Generate Feature Counts Pipeline Configuration

-This pipeline was generated to count the reads that were filtered out of each step of the Clean FASTQ pipeline.
+This pipeline was generated to count the features after STAR two-pass mapping on the unfiltered samples.

 ### Install Feature Counts Tools